taresh18/ZitAuth/README.md

   - username: `zitadel-admin@zitadel.localhost`
   - password: `Password1!`

-- You will need to create a project and application within it (for mobile login flow) and a service user (for m2m flow)
+- You will need to create a project and application within it (for mobile login flow) and a service user (for m2m flow) and configure login policies (Required for User registration)

   <details>
   <summary>Click to expand Zitadel Application Configuration</summary>